2.4 Using and Choosing GenAI Tools

 Before Beginning

-Conversational prompting is the most effective way to draft typical workplace documents including marketing materials, routine correspondence, reports, and presentations.
+Verbal or text-based conversational prompting is the most effective way to draft typical workplace documents including marketing materials, routine correspondence, reports, and presentations.
 Assessing your goals and situational needs and constraints will help you develop a game plan for using the genAI tools to advantage.
 The amount of preparation will be determined by how complex your request and expected output will be.
 Of course, in situations requiring only brief one-time interactions for simple tasks, not so much planning would be required.

-• Determine the types of output you are seeking: Tell the genAI tool what you expect it to produce: “Draft a an outline for a proposal for the development and provision of genAI training at a mid-sized financial services company.”
-Ask yourself: Are you requesting a document outline, a summary, a draft video or presentation, ideas for a topic, or a chart or graph that illustrates a point?
+- Determine the types of output you are seeking: Tell the genAI tool what you expect it to produce: “Draft an outline for a proposal for the development and provision of genAI training at a mid-sized financial services company.”
+Ask yourself: Are you requesting a document outline, a summary, a video or presentation, ideas for a topic, or a chart or graph that illustrates a point?

-• Select the GenAI application: Choose the genAI model that will best achieve your goal by considering the following factors: degree of reliability, cost, in-application tools, accessibility, and privacy policy.
+- Select the genAI application: Choose the genAI model that will best achieve your goal by considering the following factors: modalities/capabilities, degree of reliability, cost, in-application tools, accessibility, and privacy policy.
 Many organizations will provide you with approved tools, so your choice of models will be limited to what is available.
 At Seneca, Copilot (connected to ChatGPT 4 and the internet) is available through Seneca accounts.
 In other contexts, you have great latitude in the choice of tools to use: open source or commercial, by subscription or free, by version, and you can choose based on capacity, features, ethical practices, capability, and the like.

 When Using GenAI